Skip to main content

 Colocalization analysis

 Another aspect of spatial organization is whether pairs of proteins colocalize.
 So now, we focus on protein-pairs and their proximity scores.
-Here, we consider a protein pair to be significantly colocalized it’s median proximity z-score is above 2 and is detected in at least 50 cells.
+Here, we consider a protein pair to be significantly colocalized if it’s mean log2_ratio is above 0.3 and is detected in at least 80% of cells in both conditions.

 pivot_wider(